 Fishing Report

 Marilyn’s Pond has been fishing well this summer but has also been busy.
-Fishing will remain good through fall with the abundance of water.
-Bait fisherman using salmon eggs and baby crawlers under bobbers are catching fish all day.
+Fishing will remain good as long as water temperatures remain cool.
+Bait fisherman using salmon eggs and baby crawlers on light lines under bobbers are catching fish all day.
 Fly fisherman using small terrestrial dry flies have been catching fish on the surface early and late in the day.
-Stocking should pick back up with the cooler temps.
+Stocking will continue as long as temperatures allow.

 Marilyn’s Pond Angler Guide Information